 A Queue Of Hungry People Inspires Japan’s Greatest Invention

-Instant noodles, as we know and eat it, were invented in 1958 by Taiwan-born Japanese inventor and businessman, Momofuku Ando.
+Instant noodles, as we know and eat them, were invented in 1958 by Taiwan-born Japanese inventor and businessman, Momofuku Ando.
 After the end of the Second World War, much of Japan was left in rubble from Allied bombing campaigns during the war.
 Those who had survived the war were almost starving.
 Hungry people littered the streets.
 People slumped and died from starvation and malnutrition.

 He invented a way of moistening the noodles, drying and then dehydrating them by flash-frying.
-For mass appeal, he also flavoured the noodles with chicken soup, inventing what is now repeatedly voted Japan’s most successful invention ahead of Walkman, bullet train and karaoke!
+For mass appeal, he also flavoured the noodles with chicken soup, inventing what is now repeatedly voted Japan’s most successful invention ahead of the Walkman, bullet train and karaoke!

 Indomie: From Indonesia to Nigeria

-In 1958 Japan, Ando’s instant noodles, sold as Chikin Ramen, were still extremely pricey, selling 6X the price of normal ramen.
+In 1958, Japan, Ando’s instant noodles, sold as Chikin Ramen, were still extremely pricey, selling 6X the price of normal ramen.
 In 1959, as part of efforts to support Japan, Mitsubishi Corp., Japan’s top general trading house, helped promote the product.
-Their marketing support would lead to growth in sales and popularity not only in Japan but across Asia, including Indonesia from where they would reach Nigeria and become as popular.
+Their marketing support would lead to growth in sales and popularity not only in Japan but across Asia, including Indonesia, from where they would reach Nigeria and become as popular.

 The word ‘Indomie’ itself tells of its origins.
 The “Indo” in it is for “Indonesia” while “mie”, is an older spelling of the Indonesian word for noodles, “mi.”
 In 1972, three years after its introduction from Japan, PT Sanmaru Food Manufacturing Co.
 Ltd. offered the first Indomie instant noodle with chicken flavour.

 A decade later, in 1982, Indomie launched Mi Goreng, the first fried noodles variant that was inspired by Indonesian street food.
-Indomie Mi Goreng (or friend noodles) became an instant hit, essentially reshaping the instant noodles market and making Indomie an industry leader.
+Indomie Mi Goreng (or fried noodles) became an instant hit, essentially reshaping the instant noodles market and making Indomie an industry leader.

 Through the 80s: Coming and Setting Up

 By the late 80s, Indomie already had a strong market hold in Southeast Asian markets and the Middle East.
-They however, sought for new markets with potential for long-term growth.
+They, however, sought new markets with potential for long-term growth.
 In a trade conference in Singapore in 1985, Indomie executives met Nigerian business delegates who were in search of foreign investments in their country.

-At the time, Nigeria was under military rule and was thus, politically unstable.
+At the time, Nigeria was under military rule and was thus politically unstable.
 This discouraged other multinationals from venturing here to do business.
-But from Indomie’s view, the nation was however, undergoing vast transformations across its demography.
-The population was growing and urbanization was happening at a breakneck pace.
+But from Indomie’s view, the nation was, however, undergoing vast transformations across its demography.
+The population was growing, and urbanization was happening at a breakneck pace.
 This presented an opportunity.

 In 1986, Babangida’s government adopted the Structural Adjustment Program (SAP) that created hardship for the citizenry.
 The program, however, emphasized local manufacturing and reduction of imports.
 This also presented another opportunity for a company known for establishing its permanent presence by local manufacturing.